Anarchism and education: Early 20th century

-Francisco Ferrer i Guàrdia and Modern schools
+Francisco Ferrer and Modern schools

 In 1901, Catalan anarchist and free-thinker Francisco Ferrer established "modern" or progressive schools in Barcelona in defiance of an educational system controlled by the Catholic Church.
 The schools' stated goal was to "educate the working class in a rational, secular and non-coercive setting".
-Fiercely anti-clerical, Ferrer believed in "freedom in education", education free from the authority of church and state.
-Murray Bookchin wrote: "This period [1890s] was the heyday of libertarian schools and pedagogical projects in all areas of the country where Anarchists exercised some degree of influence.
-Perhaps the best-known effort in this field was Francisco Ferrer's Modern School (Escuela Moderna), a project which exercised a considerable influence on Catalan education and on experimental techniques of teaching generally."
+Fiercely anti-clerical, Ferrer believed in education free from the authority of church and state.
 La Escuela Moderna, and Ferrer's ideas generally, formed the inspiration for a series of Modern Schools in the United States, Cuba, South America and London.
-The first of these was started in New York City in 1911.
-It also inspired the Italian newspaper Università popolare, founded in 1901.

-Ferrer wrote an extensive work on education and on his educational experiments called The Origin and Ideals of the Modern School.